Skip to Content

 Jump to:

 This beautiful bright pink vinegar is one of my favorite recipes to make in the spring and early summer!
-This homemade infused vinegar is a special treat to use in the kitchen and makes a lovely hostess gift.
+Homemade infused vinegar is a special treat in the kitchen and makes a lovely hostess gift.

-It's important to make sure your chive blossoms are pesticide-free and otherwise safe to eat.
+It's important to ensure your chive blossoms are pesticide-free and otherwise safe to eat.

 For some instructions on where to purchase and how to use edible flowers, you can consult my edible flower guide